aliascash/alias-wallet-archive/doc/README_windows.txt

 SpectreCoin

+Copyright (c) 2011-2012 PPCoin Developers
-Copyright (c) 2014 SpectreCoin Developers
+Copyright (c) 2013 NovaCoin Developers
 Copyright (c) 2014 BlackCoin Developers
-Copyright (c) 2013 NovaCoin Developers
-Copyright (c) 2011-2013 PPCoin Developers
+Copyright (c) 2014 The ShadowCoin developers
-Distributed under the MIT/X11 software license, see the accompanying file license.txt or http://www.opensource.org/licenses/mit-license.php.
+Copyright (c) 2016 The SpectreCoin developers Distributed under the MIT/X11 software license, see the accompanying file license.txt or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in